 Steve Van Tuyl

-Steve Van Tuyl is the Community Coordinator for ADSA.
+Steve Van Tuyl is the Community Manager for ADSA.
 Before joining ADSA, he was variously a digital repository librarian, research data librarian, and computer science librarian at Oregon State University and Carnegie Mellon University.
 In this previous life, he was an active member of the Samvera open source repository community, helping coordinate resources for and development of the Hyrax repository solution bundle.
 Steve was trained as an ecologist at Colorado College and Oregon State University, and worked for many years with the US Forest Service researching the effects of natural and human disturbances on terrestrial carbon cycles.
 Steve likes to bake bread and tries to run far.

 ADSA Advisory Board